martinfrances107/adventOfCode2023/README.md

         Not sure, as my current answer is too low and this would only drop the score further.

+        I think the next step is to display the horizontal/vertical brackets on the puzzle as they are processed.

 ## Observations

 Using "Itertools" as a example of good library code